Tempeh and Green Beans with Shiitake-Miso Gravy

 - 2 scallions, green parts only, thinly sliced

-Prepare the gravy, cover, and set aside.
+- Prepare the gravy according to the recipe.
+Cover, and set aside.

-Cut the tempeh into 1/4-thick slices crosswise, then cut these in half length to get shorter strips.
+- Cut the tempeh into ¼-thick slices crosswise, then cut these in half length to get shorter strips.

-Stir in the bell pepper and turn the heat to medium-high.
-Continue to sauté, stirring frequently, for 5 minutes longer, or until the bell pepper and green beans are tender-crisp
+- Stir in the bell pepper and turn the heat to medium-high.
+Continue to sauté, stirring frequently, for 5 minutes longer, or until the bell pepper and green beans are tender-crisp.

 - Here are more tempeh recipes.